Convergence Analysis of the Upwind Difference Methods for Hamilton-Jacobi-Bellman Equations: Conclusion

 \section{Conclusion}

-In this paper, we prove the convergence properties of the upwind difference scheme for the HJB equation.
-The novelty of this study is that we modified the convergence proof in the previous studies~\cite{Wang2000upwind,Sun2015Convergence} (in Theorem~\ref{thm:convergence_viscosity}), and proved the convergence properties of the spatial derivatives of the variable (in Theorem~\ref{thm:convergence_derivative}), and those of the optimal input function (in Theorem~\ref{thm:convenience_input}).
-Two numerical simulations are performed to confirm that the upwind differencing scheme provides a reasonable solution to the control problem and also demonstrates convergence of the solution.
-In the presented convergence proof, the spatial dimension is assumed to be one.
-Eliminating this assumption is a challenge for the future.
+In this paper, we established convergence properties of the upwind difference scheme for the HJB equation.
+We proved that when the HJB equation has a classical solution, the value function converges at a rate of $O(\Delta t^\eta + \Delta x^\eta)$, which is consistent with the standard convergence results for viscosity solutions.
+Furthermore, by establishing $L^1$ convergence of the spatial derivative of the value function, we also proved convergence of the optimal control input function.
+Numerical experiments confirm that the upwind difference scheme provides reasonable solutions to control problems and exhibits the predicted convergence behavior.
+The convergence analysis of the control input relies on a one-dimensional correspondence with scalar conservation laws.
+Because this structure is absent in higher dimensions, the present proof is limited to the one-dimensional case, leaving multidimensional extensions as an open problem.